JoergBitzer/AudioDevOrga/installReadMe.md

 ##  Use AudioDev Directory as SuperProject for all Audio Dev

-Copy CMakeList.txt from this git projekt to the AudioDev Directory
+Copy CMakeList.txt from this git project to the AudioDev Directory

 ## Test the toolchain so far with an example